 1) How does the internal match work?

-After matching to the Family Medicine Program at the University of Toronto, an Open House is held to provide you with more information about each teaching site and as an opportunity to have additional questions about individual sites answered.
+After matching to the Family Medicine Program at the University of Toronto, a Virtual Open House is held by web-conference to provide more information about each teaching site and as an opportunity to have additional questions about individual sites answered.
 Each resident will then complete a rank list of all teaching sites in the stream to which they have matched.
 Most residents in the CMG – GTA Match receive one of their top four choices.
 Electives can always be booked at different hospitals and clinics to ensure desired breadth and depth of experience is achieved.

 2) What are the main differences between the teaching sites?

 There are 12 family medicine teaching sites in the Greater Toronto Area stream.
 The Barrie or Newmarket stream is a separate choice with residents selecting either site and residents in the Rural Stream matching to one of four sites: Midland, Port Perry, Orillia or Grandvalley/Orangeville.
 Each hospital has a slightly different curriculum with potential for different areas of focus that can be explored by residents.
 However, the requirements of the College of Family Physicians of Canada are adequately met at every site.
 You will learn more about the individual sites at a virtual session to take place before your interview and by reading the information available on the DFCM website.
 For more information about the sites, you can contact the chief residents at the respective site who would be happy to help!

 3) Do residents have a say in the running of the residency program?